johnston9/shot-caller/TESTING.md

 - Use Case: View the Scene Characters/Bg Section<br>

-  1. Click on Characters/Bg tab on the Scene page to view the Scene Characters/Bg Section wirh the currenly added Characters and Background.
+  1. Click on Characters/Bg tab on the Scene page to view the Scene Characters/Bg Section with the currenly added Characters and Background.

 <p align="center"> <strong>The Characters/Bg Section</strong></p>
 <h2 align="center">